openmc-dev/openmc/docs/source/usersguide/input.rst

 ``<temperature_method>`` Element
 --------------------------------

-The ``<temperature_method>`` element has an accepted value of "nearest" or "interpolation".
+The ``<temperature_method>`` element has an accepted value of "nearest", "interpolation", or "multipole".
 A value of "nearest" indicates that for each cell, the nearest temperature at which cross sections are given is to be applied, within a given tolerance (see :ref:`temperature_tolerance`).
+A value of "interpolation" indicates that cross sections are to be interpolated between temperatures at which nuclear data are present.
 A value of "multipole" indicates that the windowed multipole method should be used to evaluate temperature-dependent cross sections in the resolved resonance range (a :ref:`windowed multipole library <multipole_library>` must also be available).